 In cell B3, a MyWraps link is created that requests the data.
 In this example, this link could filter the list of incoming carriages by date, sort the filtered carriages in descending order by time and select the two columns for ID and type.

-To save time during development, ExcelWraps function calls work already in Excel, returning a dummy value that in this case is provided in B4.
-The dummy value is formatted using the same row and column separators that will be used when the live instances and their columns are returned by MyWraps.
+To save time during development, ExcelWraps function calls work already in Excel, returning a default value that in this case is provided in B4.
+The default value is formatted using the same row and column separators that will be used when the live instances and their columns are returned by MyWraps.

 In cell B8 we execute the MyWraps link inside a MyWraps2 function call.

 Most of the ExcelWraps function calls need to be at the top level and cannot be nested within other functions, including IF.
 To make a MyWraps request conditional, you place an IF statement around its link.
 MyWraps2 does not submit empty MyWraps links for execution, and instead returns an empty string.
 We included a condition in this example just as a demonstration of this; if your request is unconditional you just omit the IF clause in the example.